News 2025 and 2026

 Our thanks to Hazel Dawson and her fellow volunteers at the Reigate Parkinson’s Support Group for organising this fascinating talk.

-World Parkinson’s Day was on 11 April.
+World Parkinson’s Day was on 11 April this year.

 James Parkinson’s ‘Essay on the Shaking Palsy’, published in 1817, recognised Parkinson’s as a medical condition for the first time.
 We mark his birthday every 11 April with World Parkinson’s Day, a day to shine a spotlight on Parkinson’s and bring the community together.
 Did you mark World Parkinson’s Day this year with a fundraising event such as a coffee morning for friends?
 If you have a story and pictures to share on how you marked the day, please send no more than 200 words and a photo to chair@guildfordparkinsons.org.uk